safaa-alnabulsi/sam-serverless-workshop/local/README.md

+## local development

+For having the two queues locally we used [ElasticMQ](https://github.com/adamw/elasticmq)

+To test a flow you can run `./start.sh`, this script does the following:

+ 1. creates a docker netwrok
-Run `docker run -p 9324:9324 -v "$PWD:/etc/elasticmq" s12v/elasticmq` to start a local instance with a source and a target queue.
-The queues will be available at `localhost:9324/queue/source`
+ 2. startups a docker container called `sqs-mock`.
+The queues will be available at `localhost:9324/queue/source` and `localhost:9324/queue/target`

-To test a flow you can run `./start.sh`.
-This script will startup a docker container called `sqs-mock`.
-It will then populate the `source` queue in there with two messages.
-Finally it will stop and cleanup this container.
-This is of no use at the moment, but can later be used if we add a script that runs the `sam local invoke` command and then verifies that the messages have been moved.
+ 3. populate the `source` queue in there with two messages.
+ 4. invokes the lambda locally
+ 5. tests the messages that have been moved from source queue to target queue.
+ 6. Finally it stops and cleanup this container.